idvorkin/idvorkin.github.io/_d/time_off.md

 - Visualize the battle of the resistance, prepare mentally to avoid it.
   - If I don't force my self to maintain my habits, and stay balanced - I won't (I did zero magic).
   - Decide when you'll check in with your plans.
-- Prioritize your todo items early
-  - Recall they'll be psychic weight
-  - Get them done early, or they'll drag you down.
 - Create a won't do list
   - I can get sucked into programming, but I want to avoid it.
 - Write up your phychic Weight
   - Just naming it helps you get it under control.

-### Balance

-- Balance, it's all about balance!
+### Every other day checkin

+- **Refresh** - Re-read these learnings and your time off priority list.
-- Pay yourself first, gives you the energy and strength for everything else.
+- **Pay yourself first, do the habits** - gives you the energy and strength for everything else.
+  - If I don't force my self to maintain my habits, and stay balanced - I won't
   - Make sure to do magic
   - Make sure to do hot tub
   - Your positive habits charge you up, do them!
   - My habits are energizing, the time spent is actually time positive from additional magic.
   - If I don't force my self to maintain my habits, and stay balanced - I won't
+  - Don't skip habits, they give you the energy
+- **Use your own evaluation criteria, avoid sunk costs** - What "should be best", probably isn't do what's most important to you and your identity, not "what should" happen.
+  - At magic conference, 10 hours of magic a day, burning out on it.
+    - Decide to skip types of magic I like less for my hobbies and travel.
+  - Ask yourself if you're actually doing what you enjoy.
+Beware sunk cost fallacy.
-- Hobbies are OK if part of charging up
+- **Hobbies are OK if part of charging up:**
   - Before family wakes up
   - Tell family the plans so they aren't surprised and expectations are set.
   - Tech/content time before the kids wake up is totally fine.
-- Family time feels fantastic
-- If I don't force my self to maintain my habits, and stay balanced - I won't (I did zero magic).
-- My habits are energizing, the time spent is still energy positive.
-- Family time feels fantastic
-- Make sure to do magic
-- TODOs
+- **Handle the todo's and physic weight early**
+  - Get the todo items done, or scheduled so they aren't dragging you down.
+  - See what else is stressing you and finish it.
-  - Check in frequently on what needs to get done
+  - Check in on pychic weight and decide if you should be doing it or not.
-  - Get my todo items checked off early instead of letting them drag
+- **Am I getting enough relationship time vs self time** - Your family and relationships are precious be sure to nuruture them ,but also need time for self (and so do others

 ### Physical Health